 If you're not doing competitor analysis, here's the good news - it's easy to get started.
-Thanks to the Internet and social media, you can find out pretty much anything about a company and their marketing strategies.
+Thanks to the Internet and social media, you can find out pretty much anything about a company and its marketing strategies.
 You can use this information to see what they're doing right that you may be doing wrong - and vice versa.

 If you'd like to speak directly with a specialist, you can reach us at 888-601-5359.

 What steps should I follow for a successful online competitor analysis?

-There are a few steps that you should follow in order to get all the information necessary about your competitors.
+There are a few steps that you should follow to get all the information necessary about your competitors.

 You'll be able to put an online competitive analysis strategy in place with these five steps (also outlined in the video below).

 1. Identify your competitors

 Who are your competitors?
 You may be able to name one or even two of them off the top of your head.
 However, there are likely other companies that don’t look like threats now, but with a few adjustments could chip away at your customer base.

-Make a list of all of the companies offering similar products and services, competing in your location or targeting similar markets.
+Make a list of all the companies offering similar products and services, competing in your location or targeting similar markets.
 If this is your first time doing competitor analysis, narrow the list to the 4-5 companies that present the biggest threats to your business.

 As you go on, you may also choose to dig into the marketing strategies of companies that aren’t your direct competitors, like similar businesses across the country.
 Although your customer base may not overlap, their strategies could provide some great ideas.